samtron1412/docs/it-term.md

 - Read The Fine Manual
 - Read The Friendly Manual

-# shutdown
+# Shutdown

 stop services, kill apps, unmount

-# halt
+# Halt

 shutdown + halt (stop all CPU, power-on states)

-# poweroff
+# Poweroff

 shutdown + power off

-# General-purpose programming language
+# General-purpose Programming Language

 In computer software a general-purpose programming language is a programming language designed to be used for writing software in a wide variety of application domains.

-# Domain-specific language
+# Domain-specific Language

 A domain-specific programming language is one designed to be used within a specific application domain.

-# Page description language
+# Page Description Language

 A page description language (PDL) is a language that describes the appearance of a printed page in a higher level than an actual output